PalakRajput/java-concepts/src/main/com/concept/designpatterns/creational/Theory.md

 java.awt.Desktop#getDesktop()
 java.lang.System#getSecurityManager()

+Real world example: Clipboard.
+Multiple apps might try to access it concurrently and if each application uses its own version there will be conflicting data.

 # Factory

 Instead of directly creating the object in client class.
 A factory class is created which returns the instance of the